Spring Scholarships applications will be accepted starting on October 1, 2017.

 You are eligible to apply if you meet the following requirements:

-- Have a GPA of 2.8 or higher (by the end of the semester)
+- Have a GPA of 2.8 or higher (by the end of the current semester)

 - Students who are not able to complete the online FAFSA (including students who have received Deferred Action for Childhood Arrivals, or qualify for in-state tuition under the CT DREAM Act) will be asked to complete a separate Income Verification Form Click Here to download the Income Verification Form